Best Beaches to Watch Beautiful Sea Turtles Nesting

 What's best, the camp is completely free for children from Nevis.

 Another beach in Nevis where you can look for sea turtles is the beautiful Lover's Beach, located in the north of the island.

-You don't have to travel far to see turtles at the beach.
-According to Godfrey, one of the very best places to do this is in Florida.
+You don't have to travel internationally to see turtles at the beach.
+Instead, head to Florida.

 The refuge is named after Archie Carr, known for starting the turtle conservation movement.
 Godfrey claims that it's "the most important nesting site for sea turtles in the United States.
 And one of the most important in the world."

 At the interactive visitors center, you'll find videos and exhibitions about the different species of sea turtles.
 During nesting season, the center — with the Sea Turtle Conservancy — offers guided sea turtle walks.
 From late May to late September, "you can go out with a guide and watch sea turtles nesting," Godfrey remarks.

 Besides these three places, there are plenty of other spots to go on a turtle-nesting or hatching safari.
 Incredible Barbados is one of them.

 George Hammerton, director of Hammerton Barbados, believes "there are few more touching experiences to be had in Barbados than catching the heartwarming moment [of seeing baby sea turtles hatch].”
 (Though we'll explain why you'll want to be cautious with hatching experiences.)

 Gibbs Beach is the island's premier nesting spot.
 And if you spot a sea turtle, or want information about them, you can always contact the local Barbados Sea Turtle Project.